askmike/gekko/docs/extending/add_an_exchange.md

     this.exchange.buy(amount, price, callback);

-*Note that this function is a critical function, retry handlers should abort quickly if attemps to dispatch this to the exchange API fail so we don't post out of date orders to the books.*
+*Note that this function is a critical function, retry handlers should abort quickly if attempts to dispatch this to the exchange API fail so we don't post out of date orders to the books.*

 ### sell

     this.exchange.sell(amount, price, callback);

 This should create a buy / sell order at the exchange for [amount] of [asset] at [price] per 1 asset.
 If you have set `direct` to `true` the price will be `false`.
 The callback needs to have the parameters `err` and `order`.
-The order needs to be something that can be fed back to the exchange to see wether the order has been filled or not.
+The order needs to be something that can be fed back to the exchange to see whether the order has been filled or not.

-*Note that this function is a critical function, retry handlers should abort quickly if attemps to dispatch this to the exchange API fail so we don't post out of date orders to the books.*
+*Note that this function is a critical function, retry handlers should abort quickly if attempts to dispatch this to the exchange API fail so we don't post out of date orders to the books.*

 ### getOrder

     this.exchange.getOrder(order, callback);

 Will only be called on orders that have been completed.
 The order will be something that the manager previously received via the `sell` or `buy` methods.
 The callback should have the parameters `err` and `order`.
 Order is an object with properties `price`, `amount` and `date`.
-Price is the (volume weighted) average price of all trades necesarry to execute the order.
+Price is the (volume weighted) average price of all trades necessary to execute the order.
 Amount is the amount of currency traded and Date is a moment object of the last trade part of this order.

 ### checkOrder